 Let’s stop thinking of protecting the earth as someone else’s business, and make it our own.

-How have you pledged to reduce single-use plastic?
-What eco-friendly alternatives have you tried – in India or elsewhere?
+How have you pledged to move towards plastic free living?
+What single use plastic alternatives have you tried – in India or elsewhere?
 What are your challenges?

 Big thank you to everyone who shared ideas for eco-friendly alternatives with me on Instagram and Twitter!
 Would you like to see more such posts on this blog?